Grapes

 Overview

-Among Imereti's trio of whites (with Tsitska and Tsolikouri), Krakhuna stands out for its fuller body, stronger aromatics, and excellent aging potential.
+Among Imereti's trio of whites (with Tsitska and Tsolikouri), Krakhuna stands out for fuller body, stronger aromatics, and excellent aging potential.

 Characteristics